tamiromara/HeadFirstKotlinProjects/Chapter 03 - Functions.md

-Local Variables:
+##### Local Variables:

 - only visible inside the function.
 - must be locally initialized before they can be used.
 - function parameters are the same as local variables
   - they are only visible inside the function.
   - they are automatically initialized, by the invoked function argument(s).
-  - can not assign a new value to a function parameter variable, because they are declared as `val`.
+  - can not assign a new value to a function parameter variable, because they are automatically declared as `val`.